mijanr/FastAPI-Streamlit/README.md

-# FastAPI and Streamlit App for Iris dataset EDA and Classification
+# FastAPI-Streamlit: Interactive web-app - EDA and classification model integration

 This repository contains a comprehensive project that performs Exploratory Data Analysis (EDA) and classification tasks on the Iris dataset.
 The project utilizes FastAPI for creating a robust API endpoints, and Streamlit for building an interactive web application.

-The goal of this project is to provide a hands-on approach to understanding data analysis and machine learning workflows, while demonstrating the use of FastAPI and Streamlit in a practical context.
+The goal of this project is to provide a hands-on approach to understanding data analysis and machine learning workflows while demonstrating the use of FastAPI and Streamlit in a practical context.

 ## Streamlit Multi-Page Functionality
 The following links were used to implement the multi-page functionality in streamlit: